 Serving 153 million residents, offices and businesses across the country, the Postal Service connects people and business transactions through a sophisticated delivery infrastructure no other entity can provide.

-- ensures postal rate setting has checks and balances that provide price predictability for mailers and cost-control incentives for USPS; and
+- Ensure postal rate setting has checks and balances that provide price predictability for mailers and cost-control incentives for USPS; and

-For mail to remain a vital part of the American economy, it must offer service quality and reliability and be an affordable and reliable means for communicating and transacting business.
-Raising rates and reducing services are counter-productive in an economy where industry and consumers are seeking faster and cheaper delivery options for communications and business transactions.
+For mail to remain a vital part of the American economy, high quality service and reliability at an affordable cost are necessary.
+Raising rates and reducing services are counterproductive in an economy where industry and consumers are seeking faster and cheaper delivery options for communications and business transactions.
 These actions would simply make mail less competitive and further accelerate volume and revenue losses.

 USPS is a vital service relied upon by all Americans, and AF&PA supports postal reform measures that allow the USPS to continue serving its mission.
 Only Congress can provide the necessary tools through comprehensive legislation that will provide USPS with the flexibility and authority to quickly adapt to changing market needs.